digitalocean/container-blueprints/DOKS-wordpress/README.md

   --create-namespace
 ```

-Finally, check if the Helm installation was successful by running command below:
+Next, check if the Helm installation was successful by running command below:

 ```console
 helm ls -n ingress-nginx